Enable or Disable Index Not Supported Error Messages

 You can specify allow_index_commands as a query hint.
 This example specifies the hint within CREATE TABLE and a DROP INDEX statements, and disables error reporting for missing indexes.

-UNIQUE INDEX index_name on table_name;
+CREATE --@dtm_allow_index_commands=false UNIQUE INDEX index_name on table_name; DROP --@dtm_allow_index_commands=false INDEX index_name on table_name;

 You can enable and disable the allow_index_commands hint using the dtm set command on a per session basis.
 When specifying the configuration using the dtm set command, use the options on | off to enable and disable index commands.

-CREATE UNIQUE INDEX index_name on table_name;
+dtm set allow_index_commands on; CREATE UNIQUE INDEX index_name on table_name; DROP INDEX index_name on table_name;